wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-collaboration-experiences-for-chat-channels/includes/06-manage-channel-moderation.md

-1. Open the Teams client and then select **Teams** on navigation bar.
+1. Open the Teams client and then select **Teams** on the navigation bar.

 2. On **Teams** pane, within a team that you own, select the ellipsis icon for a channel, and then select **Manage channel**.